azhabalouch/DJ-Application/README.md

 1. **Source Code:** The heart of the DJ Application lies in its source code.
 I've structured the codebase using object-oriented design principles to maintain modularity and extensibility.

-2. **Documentation:** To facilitate your understanding of the project, I've provided comprehensive documentation.
-This documentation covers project requirements, design decisions, and instructions for building and running the DJ Application.
+2. **Project Overview:** I have provided a comprehensive overview of the project to facilitate your understanding.
+This overview covers all the key aspects of the project, including its requirements, design decisions, and instructions for building and running the DJ Application.

 3. **Demo and Screenshots:** You can get a visual insight into the DJ Application's features through screenshots and, if available, a demonstration video.